Opentrons/Protocols/protocols/019a7d_part_2/README.md

 Explanation of complex parameters below:
 * `Number of Samples`: Number of samples in Mix and Go plate.
 Can be any number between 1 and 96
-* `24 or 96 Distributions per Plate`: Choose to use up to four agar plates with 24 samples each or one agar plate with up to 96 samples.
+* `24 or 96 Distributions per Plate`: Choose to use up to four agar plates with 24 samples each and/or one agar plate with up to 96 samples.
 Distribution of samples follows a common layout for either 24 well plates or 96 well plates on the agar
 * `Heat Shock`: Choose yes or no to determine whether a heat shock will occur during the protocol.
 This heat shock takes place after adding to the Mix and Go plate.
 It raises the temperature to 42 C for 40 seconds before returning to 4 C
 * `Volume to Distribute on Agar`: Choose a liquid volume to add to the agar plate(s).
 This can theoretically be many volumes above 1 ul but caution should be exercised so as not to co-mingle samples on the agar by overloading
 * `Add to Deep Well Plate`: Choose yes or no to add to deep well plate.
-Yes results in a specified amount of liquid being added to the deep well plate and mixed
+Yes results in a specified amount of liquid being added to the deep well plate 1 cm above the well bottom and mixed
 * `Volume to Add to Deep Well Plate`: Specifies volume to add to the deep well plate if yes is chosen under "Add to Deep Well Plate"

 ---